Carl-Xiao128/Jrebel-Lic-ReverseProxyTool/README.md

 # Jrebel-Lic-ReverseProxyTool
-Jrebel is a efficient tool for reload Code Changes Instantly, this is tool is a reverse proxy tool for get licence offline.
+Jrebel is an efficient tool for reloading Code Changes Instantly, this is tool is a reverse proxy tool for getting license offline.